gramistella/znc-buildpak/README.md

 Include your znc.conf in your app project and point it to use this build pack.

-Also include a ngrok.conf.
-I personally used ngrok.yml instead of .conf because Heroku was having some issues.
+Also include a ngrok.yml (Instead of ngrok.conf).

 See the sample project at https://github.com/j-mcnally/heroku-znc-example for deets.